tmpmachine/codetmp/README.md

 ## Contribute
-Not gonna lie, it's a spaghetti code and I'm still refactoring it, but I'll give you a little guide on where to get started.
-By the way I'm a simple minded man and hate environment setup.
-So, you can just grab a clone of this repo and run tmpmachine/index.html withour local server.
-Really, the only time that I'm using shell/console is when I need to change UI or deploy to firebase project.
+You can just grab a clone of this repo and open `tmpmachine/index.html` without local server.
+You will need `node.js` if you want to actually change the UI (documentation TBA).

 ### Changing UI
 Update tmpmachine/build/index.html, then execute builder/build.js with node.